-PARTIAL DECK is any deck that rests directly on floors ("ceiling on floors"), or is a deck below the uppermost complete deck which does not extend from stem to stern and from side to side at all points along its length (as is the case with a "platform" deck that can be accessed only by ladders leading to decks above or below).
-The presence of a step in a deck will not cause the portions of the deck on either side of the step to be considered partial decks.
+PARTIAL DECK is any deck that does not extend from stem to stern and from side to side at all points along its length (as is the case with a "platform" deck that can be accessed only by ladders leading to decks above or below).
+Portions of decking that rests directly on consecutive or alternating ordinary bottom floors or frames ("ceiling on floors") will cause the decking on either side of the "ceiling on floors" to be considered as partial decks, although oversized ordinary frame openings as described in §69.109(p) will cause the decking above the openings to be treated as if it did not rest on the associated ordinary floor or frame.
+NOTE: The presence of a step in a deck will not cause the portions of the deck on either side of the step to be considered partial decks.